TWUOnline/multi-access/pages/01.home/06._team/features.md

   <img src="/user/pages/01.home/06._team/Team.jpg" alt="Team" />
 </p>

-Hi there!
-We are here to support faculty and students and to promote high impact practices in online teaching and learning.
+We're here to support you on your teaching and learning journey.
+It's our goal to help you impact and promote high standards of online teaching.
+We're a team of people passionate about education and technology.

-Our Online Teaching and Learning Team includes Learning Technology Specialists, Instructional Designers, Video and Graphic Specialists, and Academic Technology Ambassadors.
+Our team consists of Learning Technology Specialists, Instructional Designers, Video and Graphics Specialists, and Academic Technology Ambassadors who support online teaching and learning.